statsite/statsite/README.md

  * binary\_stream : Should data be streamed to the stream\_cmd in
    binary form instead of ASCI form.
 Defaults to 0.

+ * use_type_prefix: Should prefixes with message type be added to the messages.
+   Defaults to 1.

+ * kv_prefix, gauges_prefix, counts_prefix, sets_prefix, timer_prefix: prefix for
+   each message type.
+Defaults to respectively: kv. gauges. counts. sets. timers.
+   Values are ignored if use_type_prefix set to 0.

 In addition to global configurations, statsite supports histograms as well.
 Histograms are configured one per section, and the INI